cocolacre/interview-notes/README.md

 # interview-notes
-Notes from interview on my way to python warlock title
+Notes from interviews on my way to python warlock title